soz-live/soz-live.github.io/users/docs/uibasics.md

 - POINT0 - an atom field which is required to be of type [SZGEPoint](/classes/SZGEPoint.html)
 - POINT1 - an atom field which is required to be of type [SZGEPoint](/classes/SZGEPoint.html)

-> **Notes:**<br>
-> - Any class that is derived or one that interfaces with the type is also valid.
-> - The alternative classes available for each dialog are available from the `...` button at the top of the dialog next to the Class Name.

-> **Tips:**<br>
-> - You can Cut and Paste values from one field to another - as long as the Type of the Value / Object / Entity is compatible.
+{% include note.html content="<br>- Any class that is derived or one that interfaces with the type is also valid.<br>- The alternative classes available for each dialog are available from the ... button at the top of the dialog next to the Class Name.<br>- You can Cut and Paste values from one field to another - as long as the Type of the Value / Object / Entity is compatible." %}

 ### Atom Fields